sapcc/openstack-rate-limit-middleware/docs/install.md

 # Prefix to apply to all metrics provided by this middleware.
 statsd_prefix:    <string> (default: openstack_ratelimit_middleware)

-# The backend used to store number of requests.
-# Choose between redis, memcache.
-backend:          <string> (default: redis)

-# Host for backend.
+# Host for redis backend.
 backend_host:     <string> (default: 127.0.0.1)

-# Port for backend.
+# Port for redis backend.
 backend_port:     <int> (default: 6379)

 ## Limes configuration.